 That just proves that the worship of Inanna/Ishtar and Dumuzi/Tammuz was rampant at the time Christianity was forming.

 Okay, let’s break down the similarities of Inanna, Dumuzi and Jesus.

-Jesus and Inanna both travel to a large city where they are arrested by soldiers, subsequently put on trial, convicted, sentenced to death, stripped of all of their clothing, tortured, hung on a stake/crucified, die, and after three days and three nights resurrect from the dead.
+Jesus and Inanna both travel to a large city where they are arrested by soldiers, subsequently put on trial, convicted, sentenced to death, stripped of all of their clothing, tortured, hung on a hook/nailed to a cross/crucified, die, and after three days and three nights resurrect from the dead.
 Are there many differences to their stories?
 Yes.
 But remember, this is a mythic template that was used for many gods and goddesses of ancient times.

 This isn’t saying that there wasn’t a man named Jesus that was crucified, rather that if there was, the story was embellished to adhere to an ancient pattern that was well known throughout the land.

 Dumuzi, Inanna’s husband, was tortured and died a violent death after being betrayed by a close friend that accepted a bribe from his enemies.
 Both have a father that is a god and a mother that is a human.
 Dumuzi’s father, Enki, shares many similarities with Yahweh, the suppossed father of Jesus.